 Your brain is made mostly of water.
 Water acts as a shock absorber for the brain and spinal cord.
 It helps our brain cells use nutrients.
 So just a small amount of dehydration can have disastrous effects.

 Mild dehydration has been shown to cause brain shrinkage and memory impairment.
-Therefore, most of the nutritionists also suggest higher consumption of water for proper brain functioning.
+Therefore, most of the nutritionists also suggests higher consumption of water for proper brain functioning.

 Aim for at least eight to ten glasses per day, or more if you’re very active.